adelian14/Pathway__Multi-Agent-Learning-Assistant/README.md

 * **🔼 Upload Support**
   Enable users to re-upload a previously exported JSON file, resuming their interactive plan with full progress tracking.

-* **📚 Resource Suggestions**
+* **📚 Smarter Resource Ranking**
-  Automatically suggest learning resources (videos, articles, exercises) tailored to each week's topics and learning objectives.
+  Prioritize resources based on quality, popularity, and content type (e.g., tutorials vs. lectures), and allow user feedback to refine suggestions.

 * **🔁 Adaptive Plan Refinement**
   Add a fifth agent that re-evaluates and refines the learning plan based on user progress and feedback — enabling a more dynamic, personalized loop.